Going shopping is something that many love, but it can become a bit of a struggle when you’re searching for something that you don’t know much about.

 Baby-G is the female version of G-Shock, so it makes sense that it resembles it a lot.
 Its history began in the 90s, and it’s the perfect image of function and fashion, addressing to women that are bold, elegant, and active altogether.

 Presenting the same functionality as G-Shock watches, Baby-G timepieces are also water and shock resistance.
-The list of functions includes the several daily alarms, the stopwatch or the countdown timer functions.
+The list of functions includes the several daily alarms, hourly chime, the stopwatch or the countdown timer functions.

 Just as in the case of G-Shock, Casio Baby-G partnered with famous people in the fashion or music industry.
 Rebecca Minkoff, Kesha, or Joyrich are only some of the names to mention.